 Evaluating Data Quality of Electronic Blood Lead Testing Results

-Lead is highly toxic to humans; even small amounts are known to have serious health effects.
-Since lead exposure often has no obvious symptoms, it frequently goes unrecognized and therefore periodic blood lead testing is recommended among children <6 years living in housing with potential exposure to lead.
-Timely and accurate blood lead testing results are not only important for ensuring that patients receive appropriate follow-up care, but are also vital to public health surveillance activities aimed at identifying at-risk groups for which interventions are needed.
+Exposure to lead can result in serious, negative health effects.
+Periodic blood lead testing is recommended among children <6 years living in housing with potential exposure to lead.
+Timely and accurate blood lead testing results are important for ensuring that patients receive appropriate follow-up care, and are vital to public health surveillance activities aimed at identifying at-risk groups for which interventions are needed.

-In Michigan, laboratories are required to report all blood lead test results within 5 days to the Michigan Department of Health and Human Services (MDHHS) Childhood Lead Poisoning Prevention Program (CLPPP).
+Michigan laboratories report all blood lead test results to the Michigan Department of Health and Human Services (MDHHS) Childhood Lead Poisoning Prevention Program (CLPPP).
 These data are uploaded into the MDHHS Data Warehouse which is accessed by the Michigan Care Improvement Registry (MCIR), the Healthy Homes Lead Poisoning Surveillance System (HHLPSS), as well other programs.
 Recently, the MDHHS initiated efforts to improve the electronic reporting of data from laboratory reporting (ELR) systems through real-time interoperability via HL7 messaging.